RadLettuce/RadLettuce/README.md

 A student learning programming.
-Starting my journy with python.
+Starting my journey with python.